 Alex: Hey, guys.
 I'm here with Chris.
 Chris is a member of our Pro Wholesaler VIP Program.
 He joined recently & he just got one of his first wholesale deals and I want Chris to hop on here, talk about his experience and talk about this latest deal, the 1st of many to come.
 How about you tell us about it?
 Let's chat about it!

 Chris: Yeah, absolutely.
 Thanks, Alex.
-Basically, I got this deal through a referral & it was a FSBO deal.
+I'm wholesaling houses in Texas, and basically, I got this deal through a referral & it was a FSBO deal.
 She's the daughter of my dad's hygienist and the owner was older, 83, and he didn't want to list it on the MLS.
 It was MLS ready and that's initially what I was going to try to do, just take possession of the property and then just put it back on the MLS, but we needed probably 20K for hard money just to fund the transaction.
 I just decided to wholesale it.
 My seller wanted his 150.
 That was the bottom he would take for it, and so I got an under contract for 160, reached out to several of my Financing Partners / Cash Buyers, and eventually settled on 155 for it.

 Alex: There we go.
 A $5,000 wholesale fee on your first wholesale real estate deal!